AdobeDocs/commerce-frontend-core/src/pages/ui-components/container.md

 ---
-group: ui-components-guide
-title: Container component
+title: Container component | Commerce Frontend Development
+decsription:
 contributor_name: Jehangir Wahid
 contributor_link: https://github.com/Jehangir-Wahid
 ---

+# Container component

 The Container [UI component](https://glossary.magento.com/ui-component) is used for wrapping fields or other ui-components with descriptive text.
 It may be used without a field to display a notice or description of a fieldset.